-Which Refinancing Option is Right for You?
+Which Refinancing Option is Best for You?

-Reducing Your Monthly Payments
+Lowering Your Payments

 Are you refinancing primarily to lower your rate and monthly payments?
 In that case, a low, fixed rate loan may be your best option.
 Maybe you now have a higher rate fixed rate mortgage, or perhaps you hold an ARM — adjustable rate mortgage — where the rate of interest can vary.
 Even if rates get higher later, unlike with your ARM, when you get a fixed rate mortgage, you set that low interest rate for the life of your mortgage.
 If you are not expecting to move in the near future (about five years), a fixed-rate mortgage can especially be a wise choice.
 However, an ARM with a initial low payment could be a better way to reduce your payments if you expect to move within the near future.

 Is "cashing out" your primary reason for refinancing?
 It could be you're going on a much needed vacation; you have to pay college tuition for your child; or you are planning some home improvements.
 So you will need to get a loan above the remaining balance on your present mortgage.Then you You will want to apply for a loan for more than the balance remaining on your current mortgage in this case.
 You might not increase your mortgage payemnt, though, if you have had your current loan for a long time, and/or your loan interest rate is high.

 Consolidating Your Debt

 Do you hold other debt, maybe with high interest, that you need to consolidate?
 If you have a fair amount of home equity, taking care of other debt with higher interest that your home loan (credit cards or home equity loans, for example) might help save you a lot of cash each month.